 New York Times, July 10, 1874

 Despite this, Gray’s ideas had a profound influence on other inventors.
-Thaddeus Cahill was influenced by the Harmonic Telegraph when designing his Telharmonium of 1879; Cahill, rather unfairly, criticised the numerous shortcomings of Gray’s instrument when submitting his own patent to highlight the superiority and uniqueness of his own invention.
+Thaddeus Cahill was influenced by the Harmonic Telegraph when designing his Telharmonium of 1897; Cahill, rather unfairly, criticised the numerous shortcomings of Gray’s instrument in a letter supporting his patent application, highlighting the superiority and uniqueness of his own invention.
 These faults, according to Cahill, included low power –affecting transmission range and volume – and the lack tone shaping ability or expression control resulting in an unpleasant overall sound.
 Cahill declared Gray’s instrument to be:

 ” practically useless .
 No person of taste or culture could be supposed to derive any enjoyment from music rendered in poor, harsh tones with uneven power and absolutely without expression or variation”.